Biden makes statement after Trump rally shooting: "It's sick"

 The White House confirmed late Saturday night that Mr. Biden and Trump spoke by phone, but did not detail what was said on the call.
 A Trump adviser also confirmed the two spoke.

-Mr. Biden returned to the White House late Saturday from Delaware, where he had been spending the weekend.
+Mr. Biden traveled back to the White House late Saturday from Delaware, where he had been spending the weekend.

 In his public remarks, the president said he believes Trump is doing well.
 Mr. Biden has been updated by top Secret Service and Homeland Security officials, but details are still emerging.